Nourish - Getting Enough Iron on a Plant-Based Diet (Part Three)

-In relation to folate, I always advice that you consume it in its natural form, which is from food.
+In relation to folate, I always advise that you consume it in its natural form, which is from food.
 It’s found in many whole foods, such as leafy greens, beans, citrus fruit, avocados, and eggs for the veggies here.

 When supplementing, look for Folate, not folic acid to get the most absorbable form of the vitamin.

 Folic acid is a synthetic form of Vitamin B9, which is not found in nature, nor is it naturally found in the human body.
-Folic acid has be metabolized by our bodies and converted to folate which is not always successful.
+Folic acid must be metabolized by our bodies and converted to folate which is not always successful.

-If you’ve been advised to supplement, for example if you are pregnant or low in this vitamin, then I would recommend the following folate supplements:
+If you’ve been advised to supplement, for example, if you are pregnant or low in this vitamin, then I would recommend the following folate supplements:

-As with everything, yes, you can over do it.
+As with everything, yes, you can overdo it.
 Make sure that you’re not taking too much of anything when you’re supplementing.
 If you’re taking a multi, check that you’re not taking too much additional iron for example.

 And so we have come to the end of our 3-part series on getting enough iron on a plant-based diet.